Henry Tingle Wilde: Death

 An account in the Cornish Post of 2 May 1912, claimed that Wilde was last seen on the bridge smoking a cigarette, and that he waved goodbye to Lightoller as the ship sank.
-Lightoller himself made no mention of this, in his accounts.
+Lightoller himself made no mention of this, in his accounts, only allowing he last saw Wilde "quite a long time before the ship went down".
 Wilde's body was never recovered.
+However it was likely that during the sinking, he was most likely washed off with several people during the launching of collapsible A.

+Legacy

 His name is recorded on a family tombstone at Kirkdale Cemetery in Liverpool, marked by an obelisk and gravestone.
 The inscription reads, "Also Captain [sic] Henry T. Wilde, RNR Acting Chief Officer Who Met His Death in the SS Titanic Disaster 15th April 1912 aged 38 years [sic].
 'One of Britain’s Heroes'".